Sgant1/Election_Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Election-Audit Results:
--How many votes were cast in this congressional election?
+- How many votes were cast in this congressional election?

 There were 369,711 total votes total.

--Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

 Jefferson: 10.5% (38,855)